lephil505006/ITMD-542/Lab3/README.md

 5. Once it runs successfully, you will go on your web browser and type in "localhost:3000" in the url.
 6. If all checks out, the app should run successfully!

-****NOTE FOR ERROR: Currently, this isn't able to run die to an TypeError.
+****NOTE FOR ERROR: Currently, this isn't able to run due to an TypeError.